-During the winter months, one water park closes for refurb at a time, and they only close due to weather when it is actually cold.
-This is more of a February problem, not December.
+During the winter months, one water park closes for a refurb, and the other closes during inclement cold weather.
+This is more of a February problem, not a December issue.

 What should I pack for winter at Walt Disney World?